-This lesson is for keyboard players who want to “properly” use the pitch-bend wheel on their electronic synths or other keyboard.
-By “properly” I mean that you can’t just randomly roll that pitch wheel around and expect your keyboard licks to make any sense (outside of cartoonish sound effects).
+The video lesson below is for keyboard players who want to “properly” use the pitch-bend wheel on their electronic synths or other keyboard.
+By “properly,” I mean that you can’t just randomly roll that pitch wheel around and expect your keyboard licks to make any sense (outside of cartoonish sound effects).

 If you want the professional sound of a killer solo when using a pitch-bend wheel, it’s a great idea to emulate the kind of pitch-bends that are used by experienced lead guitarists, sax players, and the like.
 That’s the secret, and there’s some detailed explanation of certain ways to do that included in the video below.